Northwestern hip-hop: 2002–present

 Macklemore is a hip-hop artist from the Pacific Northwest who received much national and international attention.
 At the 56th Annual Grammy Awards, Macklemore received seven Grammy award nominations, and won four of those, including the awards for Best New Artist, Best Rap Album (The Heist), Best Rap Song and Best Rap Performance ("Thrift Shop").
 However, Macklemore's success has been met with frustration from many local PNW hip-hop artists who feel that Macklemore's status as a white, middle class male has led him to his popular position and feel disheartened that the underground artists are not better able to represent their city and region.

 Macklemore & Ryan Lewis went on to self-produce their first full-length album The Heist, released in October 2012, and earned a 2014 Grammy for Best Rap Song for their national hit, "Thrift Shop", and MTV Video Music Awards for Best Hip Hop Video, Best Video with a Social Message, and Best Cinematography for "Can't Hold Us", "Same Love", and "Can't Hold Us", respectively.

 In 2019, DJ Nasty Nes revived his classic radio show, KFOX Nightbeat, featuring songs he originally played on Fresh Tracks and Nightbeat, as well as exclusive new music (like he did on Fresh Tracks), and mastermixes by Spokane's GrandMixer GMS.
 The Beacon strives to create a safe place for the hip-hop community.

 By the late 2000s, Anchorage's rap scene began to decline as federal attention began to shift towards numerous arrests in connection to crimes ranging from drug trafficking and murders.
 A new wave soon emerged in the late 2010s with numerous artists exhibiting influences from across the United States as Alaska's population continued to grow with incentives for employment and residence.
 The resurgence in growth was not solely limited to Anchorage as Juneau also saw a rise in its own rap scene.
 Rappers of Tlingit descent have mixed phrases and elements of their ethnic music and language into their own expression of hip hop.

+Notable Northwest rappers of the 2020s include Yeat of Portland, as well as Lil Mosey and charlieonnafriday of Seattle.